Animal Encounters: 10 Best Wildlife Experiences Around the World

 What is it about wildlife experiences in their natural habitat that we find so awe-inspiring?
-Whether we go Gorilla Trekking in Uganda, swimming with whale sharks in Mexico or simply walk alongside the penguins in the frigid cold of Antarctica, there is just something about it all that is so breathtaking and wonderful.
+Whether we go Gorilla Trekking in Uganda, swimming with whale sharks in Mexico or simply walk alongside the penguins in the frigid cold of Antarctica, there is just something about animal encounters that is so breathtaking and wonderful.

 Whatever it is, wildlife experiences have to be some of the best encounters we can have as humans.
-With that in mind, here are 10 MUST DO wildlife experiences around the World.
+With that in mind, here are the 10 best wildlife experiences around the World.

 1. See the Blue-Footed Boobies Mating Dance in the Galapagos Islands